-I need a minimum of 15 paid participants to get my plane ticket (although I like to shoot for 25 or so, with a maximum of 32), and to get a cheap fare I try to book 2-3 weeks out, so it's important to start promoting early.
+I need a minimum of 12 paid participants to get my plane ticket (although I like to shoot for 20+, with a maximum of 32.
+If we get over ~24 I try to bring in an assistant or two.)
+To get a cheap airfare I try to book 2-3 weeks out, so it's important to start promoting early.
 A lot of participants will find you via my web site, but about half will usually come from the local area.
-If you think you have enough racewalkers and marathon walkers in your area to support a clinic, drop me an email.
+If you think you have enough racewalkers, power walkers, and marathon walkers in your area to support a clinic, drop me an email!

 After settling on a date, Dave will create a pdf registration form/flier, and set up online entry.
 Get the word out!
 Drop some forms at the local running store and health clubs., etc., but one-on-one contact with local walkers at races is the best way to promote the clinic.